 A favourite go-to for many when scattering the ashes of a loved one is to go to a meaningful spot.
 This could be a favourite place for the deceased or a special place close to loved ones.
 If you are looking to scatter the ashes in a particular area, it’s essential that you do your due diligence.

-In Canada, no actual laws are associated with the scattering of cremated remains.
-Scattering ashes is permitted on any Crown land or water, and does not require a permit, unless there is a sign prohibiting it.
-Same goes for water on Crown land.
-This includes scattering them in water.
-However, some ground rules should be followed.
+In Canada, scattering ashes is permitted on any Crown land or water, and does not require a permit, unless there is a sign prohibiting it.
+The same goes for water on Crown land - like rivers, lakes and oceans.
+It is permitted in Canada.

 You can bury the ashes or the urn

 If you choose not to scatter your loved one’s ashes, burying them is another viable option.

 One of the more conventional ashes-handling traditions chosen by Canadians is to bury the ashes in a cemetery.
 The ashes can be placed in a grave plot for that purpose, often in a biodegradable urn.
 Some people chose for their ashes to be buried in the same plot as a spouse or with other family members.
 An urn that contains ashes can also be placed in a cremation niche, which is a shallow recess, usually within a wall, that is used to contain or display an urn.
 Some cemeteries offer gardens where ashes can be scattered.

 Burying ashes could be a good option for those with family plots and find peace and closure in a traditional burial ceremony in a cemetery.
 An urn burial follows the traditional casket burial style, but in a smaller plot with a lining.
 It can be in the ground or housed in a columbarium, which is essentially a mausoleum for urns.

 Learn more about burying urns in a plot.

 New and creative ways to memorialize your loved ones